If you are a US or Canadian citizen, you may be able to take out a loan to meet your costs of study.

 Canadian students should visit the Government of Canada student loans website for information about the loans the Government of Canada offers to eligible full- and part-time post-secondary students in most provinces and territories.

-If you take out a loan through the Government of Canada or a provincial or territorial government programme and need to have enrolment forms or tuition fee confirmation forms completed, please email the University’s loans team.
-It is the US loans team who must complete these forms, rather than your department or college.
+If you need any loan, enrolment, tuition fee confirmation, deferment or tax forms completed, please email the University’s loans team.
+It is the US loans team who must complete all forms relating to Canadian loans and tax, rather than your department or college.

 If your province or territory is not listed as designated for the University of Oxford, you will need to submit a Designation Application Form to the University’s loans team.
 The loans team will then submit this application on your behalf.
 Please note that it takes six to eight weeks for a Designation Application Form to be processed by the province and only once this has been approved can you begin your loan application.